adamnicholson/flatbase/README.md

 # Flatbase

-> In active development.
-Use with caution

 Flatbase is a flat file database written in PHP which aims to be:

 - Lightweight
 - Very easy to install, with minimal configuration
 - Simple intuitive API
 - Suitable for small data sets
-- Suitable for testing or prototyping
+- Suitable for testing & prototyping

 Flatbase is *not* intended to be a replacement for "real" database engines.
 If you're storing sensitive data in a production environment then this probably isn't for you.